 Another way to link is using markdown syntax.
 Type the link anchor — the text that will be readable — in square brackets, followed by the URL address of the link in parentheses.
 For example, to link to the agenda web site, you might enter

 [Agenda Web Site](http://agenda.com), and Agenda will convert this to a link with the text “Agenda Web Site”.
 Clicking the link would take you to the web site.

 Linking to Files in Finder

-You can create links to external files in Finder – as opposed to adding a copy as an attachment– by simply dragging the file into your Agenda notes while holding the Control key.
+You can create links to external files in Finder – as opposed to adding a copy as an attachment– by simply dragging the file into your Agenda notes and dropping it while holding the Control key.
 When you click the link, Finder will open at the file.